qiskit-community/qiskit-metal/docs/faq.rst

 **Q: Why is my installation complaining about missing ``geos_c.dll``?**

-**A:** Based on: `this <https://github.com/Toblerity/Shapely/pull/1108>`_, this is a known bug with the ``shapely`` package <1.8. that should be fixed with a more recent shapely package.
+**A:** Based on: `this issue <https://github.com/Toblerity/Shapely/pull/1108>`_, this is a known bug with the ``shapely`` package <1.8. that should be fixed with a more recent shapely package.
 Meanwhile, you can use the shapely package from conda by installing it as ``conda install shapely`` before installing ``qiskit-metal``, which installs the missing file as a dependency.

 **Q: Why is "xcb" found but not loaded?**